 The platforming overall is simple and easy to grasp.
 A few gripes about the game is the hitbox is either too forgiving or not forgiving enough.
-One particular section in the last level for example I died to at least several times because the platform’s hitbox extended beyond the actual platform, leading me to die a lot because I kept hitting the empty void near the platform, but the game insisted I was hitting the platform.
-There’s only a few moments like this, but it really makes the player question how many of the deaths were really his or her fault, especially in some segments were you die because you had to wait for a platform to do something to jump on it, and while you were waiting Ivan Ooze Alec Baldwin Scary Cloud Man murdered you and you couldn’t do anything because you didn’t get to the transforming platform at the perfect moment because that’s the time the checkpoint respawned you at.
+One particular section in the last level, for example, I died to at least several times because the platform’s hitbox extended beyond the actual platform, leading me to die a lot because I kept hitting the empty void near the platform, but the game insisted I was hitting the platform.
+There are only a few moments like this, but it really makes the player question how many of the deaths were really his or her fault, especially in some segments where you die because you had to wait for a platform to do something to jump on it, and while you were waiting for Ivan Ooze Alec Baldwin Scary Cloud Man murdered you and you couldn’t do anything because you didn’t get to the transforming platform at the perfect moment because that’s the time the checkpoint respawned you at.

-But yah, it’s decent platforming minus those few gripes.
+But yeah, it’s decent platforming minus those few gripes.

 You also have a time trial mode that allows you to time yourself in levels (once you’ve beaten them once) against other players.
 A nice touch for players who like that sort of thing and while not my cup of tea, I can certainly see the appeal.